-Our principal executive offices are located at Charter Plaza, 12405 Powerscourt Drive, St. Louis, Missouri 63131.
+Our principal executive offices are located at 12405 Powerscourt Drive, St. Louis, Missouri 63131.
 Our telephone number is (314) 965-0555, and we have a website accessible at www.charter.com.
 Since January 1, 2002, our annual reports, quarterly reports and current reports on Form 8-K, and all amendments thereto, have been made available on our website free of charge as soon as reasonably practicable after they have been filed.
 The information posted on our website is not incorporated into this prospectus supplement and is not part of this prospectus supplement.

-Corporate Entity Structure
+Legal Entity Structure

 The chart below sets forth our entity structure and that of the Issuers' direct and indirect parent companies and subsidiaries.
 This chart does not include all of our affiliates and subsidiaries and, in some cases, we have combined separate entities for presentation purposes.
-The equity ownership and voting percentages shown below are approximations as of September 30, 2010, and do not give effect to any subsequent exercise of then outstanding warrants.
-Indebtedness amounts shown below are principal amounts as of September 30, 2010.
+The equity ownership percentages shown below are approximations as of September 30, 2011 and do not give effect to any exercise of the outstanding warrants.
+Indebtedness amounts shown below are principal amounts as of September 30, 2011.